pganalyze/libpg_query/README.md

 ## License

-Copyright (c) 2015, Lukas Fittl <lukas@fittl.com><br>
+PostgreSQL server source code, used under the [PostgreSQL license](https://www.postgresql.org/about/licence/).<br>
+Portions Copyright (c) 1996-2016, The PostgreSQL Global Development Group<br>
+Portions Copyright (c) 1994, The Regents of the University of California

-libpg_query is licensed under the 3-clause BSD license, see LICENSE file for details.
+All other parts are licensed under the 3-clause BSD license, see LICENSE file for details.<br>

-Query normalization code:<br>
-Copyright (c) 2008-2015, PostgreSQL Global Development Group
+Copyright (c) 2016, Lukas Fittl <lukas@fittl.com>